On this page

 Data Mutability Features

-Amplitude's Data Mutability features enable you to keep data consistent between your warehouse and Amplitude by supporting INSERT, UPDATE, and DELETE operations on your event data.
-This capability is available through Mirror Sync strategies across multiple warehouse integrations, allowing you to keep your Amplitude data synchronized with your source of truth.
+Amplitude's Data Mutability features let you keep data consistent between your warehouse and Amplitude by supporting INSERT, UPDATE, and DELETE operations on your event data.
+This capability is available through Mirror Sync strategies across multiple warehouse integrations, which lets you keep your Amplitude data synchronized with your source of truth.

-This functionality is particularly valuable for organizations that need to:
+This functionality is especially valuable for organizations that need to:

 Supported data sources